Rest assured, procrastination is not about laziness or lack of self-control.

 Most adults do this all the time.

 I often take lunches to work from home.
-On one occasion, I didn't eat what I had brought in a small glass bowl.
-The bowl, which had its own lid, sat on my desk for two months before I finally threw out its contents and washed it in the office breakroom.
+On one occasion, I didn't eat what I had brought in.
+The small glass bowl with its lid sat on my desk for two months before I finally threw out its contents and washed the bowl in the office breakroom.
 The entire job didn't take more than thirty seconds.
-My ratio of delay to "time to complete task" was about 172,800 to 1.
+My ratio of delay to "time to complete task" was 172,800 to 1.

-Procrastination is irrational because when we postpone completing a task, we spend more time being anxious about the task than doing it.
-We think that procrastination helps us avoid stress, but it only creates much more of it.
+Procrastination is irrational because when we postpone completing a task, we spend more time being anxious about the job than doing it.
+We think procrastination helps us avoid stress, but it only creates more of it.

 Is procrastination really an emotional issue?

-What about when we just don’t want to do something because it’s boring, such as pulling weeds?
+What about when we don’t want to do something because it’s boring, such as pulling weeds?
 I experience zero emotional anxiety when pulling weeds.
-It’s just hideously boring.
+It’s just hideously dull.
 How’s that an emotional issue?

 The answer is we make it an emotional issue by delaying.
-Every day we delay gives our weeds time to multiply and get bigger with deeper roots.
+Every day we delay we give our weeds time to multiply and get bigger.
 Our anxiety when thinking about the delay makes the delay emotional.
 We turn a non-emotional issue into an emotional issue by procrastinating.

 What I should do is pull the weeds right away.
 Then I’ll have the next two weeks to goof off, free of anxiety.